How Is A DWI Defined Under Texas State Law?

 After a sufficient time for the defendant to conduct his own investigation, which includes discovery of important documents and evidence in the possession of the prosecution, the defendant elects to enter into a plea agreement with the prosecution or take the case to trial.

-For more information on DWI Cases In The State Of Texas, a free consultation is your next best step.
+For more information on DWI Cases In The State Of Texas, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.